-Supply chains are not just about buying – they also involve operations management, logistics, and project management.
+Supply chains deliver all our products and services that we consume – they also involve operations management, logistics, procurement and project management.
 It’s a growing, specialist area that is a key part of any business.
-Supply chain managers handle the majority of an organisation’s spending and they control international logistics.
+Supply chain managers handle the majority of an organisation’s spending and they control international logistics and operations.

 The BA (Hons) Logistics and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply and has been designed with input from leading professionals, so you can be confident you’ll graduate with commercial skills that will unlock doors to higher level jobs and impress future employers.
-We offer numerous opportunities for you to develop practical experience and build a strong CV.
-Whether you’re interested in participating in our internship programme, undertaking a year-long work placement or taking advantage of working with companies as part of a dedicated employability module, you’ll have plenty of opportunities to help enhance your future career prospects.
+You'll gain experience of working with industry, with the option of a year-long sandwich placement, giving you the ideal opportunity to develop practical experience and build a strong CV.

 Mae modiwlau cyfrwng Cymraeg yn cynnwys | Welsh Module options are:

 Modiwlau Blwyddyn 1

 * Mae’r modiwl hwn ar gael yn Gymraeg os yw digon o siaradwyr Cymraeg yn dewis ei astudio – This module is available dependent on student demand.